jeremy379/famous-interactive-laradock/README.md

             - The nginx config files are in <laradockDirectory>/nginx/sites.

 ### Run
-   - /!\ Consider to read the known bugs below before running for the first time.
+   - /!\ Read the known bugs below before running for the first time.
    - Go to the Laradock directory:

          docker-compose build